SKuipers/gibbon-docs/introduction/welcome.md

 - [Rolling over to a New School Year](<./modules/admin/rollover.md>)
 - [Updating to a New Version](<./administration/updating-gibbon.md>)

+## Gibbon Foundation

+In 2023 the Gibbon Foundation was established to further support Gibbon as a sustainable, global project.
+The copyright of the Gibbon codebase has been officially transferred from Ross Parker, the founder of Gibbon, to the Gibbon Foundation.
+This change represents a milestone in the growth and sustainability of the project and its community.
 ## Community Help & Issue Reporting

 If you need help, but can't find it here, try asking members of the Gibbon community on the [Gibbon Support Forums](http://ask.gibbonedu.org/).
 Similarly, issues and bugs can be reported to the forum as well.